vukoviciv/edx-platform/docs/en_us/platform_api/source/courses/courses.rst

 * short_description: A textual description of the course.

-* start: The date on which the course begins.
+* start: The date and time that the course begins.

 * start_display: The start date of the course, formatted for reading.

 * start_type: Indicates how ``start_display`` was set.
 Possible values are:

-  * "string": Manually set.
+  * "string": Manually set by the course author.
   * "timestamp": Generated from the ``start`` timestamp.
-  * "empty": The start date is not shown.
+  * "empty": No start date is specified.

 * pacing: The type of pacing for this course.
 Possible values are ``instructor`` and ``self``.